 - Rash or purple spots that look like bruises on the skin

 - Sluggishness or trouble waking up

-If a fever is making your child fussy or uncomfortable, you can give him acetaminophen or ibuprofen (most fevers don’t cause discomfort until they go above 102 degrees F or 38.9 degrees C).
+If a fever is making your child fussy or uncomfortable, you can give him acetaminophen or ibuprofen.
 Follow the instructions on the label and measure carefully based on your child’s weight, not age.
-If you’re little one is under the age of 2, call your pediatrician before giving him any medication.
-Call right away if your child is under 3 months of age.
+If your little one is younger than 2 years old, call your pediatrician before giving him any medication.

-- Make sure your child’s bedroom isn’t overheated.
-It should be comfortable, not too hot or cold.
+- Make sure his bedroom is a comfortable temperature—not too hot or cold.

-- Offer plenty of fluids.
-Water, soup, ice pops and flavored gelatins are good choices for replenishing fluids lost to fever.
-Avoid drinks with caffeine since these can make dehydration worse.
+- Offer plenty of fluids, ice pops and flavored gelatins to replenish fluids lost to fever.